Did you know how helpful gross motor exercises can be when you use them during school time?

 Savvy teachers have been incorporating general gross motor exercises such as running on the spot and jumping jacks, or even just stretching exercises as quick breaks between lessons to boost kids’ concentration.

-I would like to go one step further and suggest classroom exercises
+I would like to go one step further and encourage teachers to

 A recent series of articles in the Washington Post highlighted the